OE3JGW/MeshTenna/README.md

 This app was developed by **OE3JGW / Jürgen Waissnix**.
 If you want to support me, you can do so via PayPal at **waissnix@gmail.com**.
 You can also use this email address for support inquiries for this app.

----

-*For more information, please refer to the in-app guide or contact the developer.*